 Take off by seaplane for an all-day bear-viewing expedition.
 Fly past glaciers and volcanoes to the brown-bear country of southwest Alaska.
 Your Seaplane Bear Safari will take you to Brooks River Falls in Katmai National Park, home of the world ' s largest salmon run.
 You can also fly 70 miles southwest of Anchorage to Lake Clark Wilderness Preserve for amazing bear viewing and luxurious accommodations at the Redoubt Bay Lodge.
 Rust’s, which has been safely flying in Alaska since 1963, provides two-way headsets and window seats for every passenger.

 Brooks Lodge offers their own bear viewing tours which are less expensive than most, and give you more time at Katmai National Park to watch bears feasting on sockeye salmon from several viewing platforms.
 A commercial flight from Anchorage takes you to King Salmon where you'll switch to a small float plane for a quick 20-minute flight to Brooks Camp.
 After a brief safety orientation, you can watch bears from several viewing platforms, join the Park Service for an interpretive program, or try your luck at rainbow trout fishing.

 Fly out of Soldotna with Natron’s owner and pilot, Tim.
 You’ll soar over the Cook Inlet towards Mt.
 Iliamna Volcano and land on a beach, right where the bears are.
 You’ll watch them playing and clamming and be close enough to take amazing photos.

 Hop aboard one of Regal Air’s planes departing from Anchorage and after a short, scenic flight you can be watching enormous brown bears swat salmon from Alaska’s rushing waters.
-Tours visit one of two destinations: Silver Salmon Creek in Lake Clark National Park or Brooks Falls in Katmai National Park.
+Tours visit one of two destinations: Lake Clark National Park or Brooks Falls in Katmai National Park.